 Although the process of data exchange has become simple than ever, caution is always advised.
-Sending data via links in the cloud (such as OneDrive, Google Drive, etc) is super convenient, but it may have some security and privacy concerns.
+Sending data via links in the cloud (such as OneDrive, Google Drive, etc.) is super convenient, but it may have security and privacy concerns.
 So, careful handling of sensitive data has become essential.
 Whisply lets you transfer files via OneDrive, Google Drive and Dropbox, using end-to-end encryption directly in your browser or via Boxcryptor.
-It is a web application which allows users to directly send their files via browser guarded by state-of-the-art end-to-end encryption service using AES -256.
+It is a web application that allows users to directly send their files via a browser guarded by a state-of-the-art end-to-end encryption service using AES -256.

-The only pre-requisite for facilitating safe transfer of files between the sender and the recipient is the need an internet connection.
-Also, you as the sender need to have a Dropbox, Google Drive, or OneDrive account.
+The only pre-requisite for facilitating the safe transfer of files between the sender and the recipient is the need for an internet connection.
+Also, you, as the sender, need to have a Dropbox, Google Drive, or OneDrive account.

 Whisply offers secure encrypted file transfers

 There are two basic options available for Whisply use.

 You can upload the files you wish to send.
 A simple wizard walks you through the entire process intuitively.
 The sent data is completely encrypted, thereby keeping it safe.

 To start using this service, choose your files.
 Next, drop your files in the empty space provided on the main screen.